HopkinsIDD/COVIDScenarioPipeline/submodule-readme.md

 git clone --recurse-submodules REPOSITORY-URL
 ```

 If you have already cloned the repository with the standard `git clone REPOSITORY-URL`, you will see the directories that contain the submodules, but they will be empty.
-In that case, you need to run the following two commands afterwards to fetch all the data from these submodules:
+In that case, you need to run the following two commands afterwards to fetch all the data from these submodules. **Don't run this command if you properly cloned your repository with the --recurse-submodules flag above.**

 ```
 git submodule init